 One way to deal with it is to go more slowly with the biofilm disruption and probiotic approach.
 When problems are bad enough, it can mean starting with a really small dose of probiotic and increasing very slowly over the course of months.

-An other strategy to reduce the load of toxins in your body and to prevent reabsorption of those toxins is to take toxic binders, also often referred to as mopers, that have a strong surface area for toxins to bind to them.
+Another strategy to reduce the load of toxins in your body and to prevent reabsorption of those toxins is to take toxic binders, also often referred to as mopers, that have a strong surface area for toxins to bind to.
 Two such products are citrus pectin and activated charcoal.

 Approach to rebuild a healthy gut flora